-- A. Assign NOTOU for ESI IDs not served under a Time-Of-Use schedule (for kWh), or if Meter Data Type is IDR unless the IDR ESI ID is served under TOU schedule TOU01, TOU02, or TOU13 in which case the appropriate Time-Of-Use Schedule Code should be assigned. - B. For NIDR ESI IDs served under a TOU schedule (for kWh), assign the appropriate Time-Of-Use Schedule Code from the TOU Schedules tab.
+- A. Assign NOTOU for ESI IDs not served under a Time-Of-Use schedule (for kWh), or if Profile Type is BUSIDRRQ. - B. For ESI IDs served under a TOU schedule (for kWh), assign the appropriate Time-Of-Use Schedule Code from the TOU Schedules tab.